CryptechTest/minetest_doc_items/API.md

 ***Note***: The recommended way to suppress item entries is by adding the item to the group `not_in_doc=1` (see above).
 Only use this function when you can not use groups.

+### `doc.sub.items.add_hidden_item_entries(itemstrings)`
+Adds items which will be hidden from the entry list initially.
+Note the entries still exist and might be unlocked later.

+`itemstrings` is a table of itemstrings of items for which their entries should be hidden.

+***Note***: The recommended way to hide item entries is by adding the item to the group `hide_from_doc=1` (see above).
+Only use this function when you can not use groups.

 ### `doc.sub.items.add_item_name_overrides(itemstrings)`